December 11th, 2023

 In conclusion, Tallahassee is a unique city with attractions, food, beaches, and more!
 It is an affordable city compared to some other metro areas around America.
 However, the housing market has gotten slim compared to last year.

 It is essential to understand the liveliness of the city.
-If you are looking for a place to move to that is quiet with not a lot going on, you could find that on the outskirts of Tallahassee.
+If you are looking for a quiet place to move to with not much going on, you could find that on the outskirts of Tallahassee.
 The surrounding neighborhoods are also safer than being located near the downtown and college areas of the city.

 The plus side of living in Tallahassee is living close to the Gulf of Mexico!
 Only 22 miles away, you will find crystal blue waters with warm sand, perfect for a day at the beach to relax and hang out with your friends and family!
 On the flip side, there are many family-friendly attractions to enjoy on a rainy day if the beach or pool is not an option.